 You can get from Samarkand (Uzbekistan) all the way to Dushanbe (Tajikistan) in a day.
 It should take around 6-7 hours, in 2 or 3 stages including the border crossing at Penjikent.
 A pretty big caveat: in our case it took two full days, due to weather conditions.
 We were travelling in the early spring and landslides blocked the road from Penjikent to Dushanbe – twice.
 Crews work hard to clear the rubble away but it does take time.
 There was also a snowstorm on the way into the city over a high pass.
 Moral of the story: don’t be in a rush, especially in the springtime when the weather is unpredictable.

-Tip: although you can get cash from ATMs in Tajikistan it’s better to come prepared with at least a little Tajik Somoni and/or USD, so that running around looking for a reliable ATM is not the very first thing you have to do.
+Tip: you can get cash from ATMs in Tajikistan but I’d still come prepared with at least a little Tajik Somoni and/or USD, so that running around looking for a reliable ATM is not the very first thing you have to do.
 Withdraw/change money in Samarkand or at the border before leaving.
+Also, if you’re driving the Pamir highway you will definitely need to bring cash.

 To cross the border:

-3. Penjikent to Dushanbe.
-A share-taxi from the bus station in Penjikent to Dushanbe seemed to cost between 80-100 somoni/8.50-10.50 USD per person depending on whether the car is a 4 or 6 seater.
+- Penjikent to Dushanbe.
+A share-taxi from the bus station in Penjikent to Dushanbe cost between 80-100 somoni/8.50-10.50 USD per person depending on whether the car is a 4 or 6 seater.
 In good weather, the trip should take around 3.5 hours.

 Tip: ask for a seatbelt.
 Everyone will laugh uproariously at you…but they are there, wedged under the seats, and the driver will likely pull it out for you.